FonClive/CCLabs/04-vpcs/README.md

 - Use a [CloudFormation YAML template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html).
 In the AWS management console search for the CloudFormation service, open the service and click on create stack ( A stack is a collection of AWS resources that you can manage as a single unit.
 In other words, you can create, update, or delete a collection of resources by creating, updating, or deleting stacks.
 All the resources in a stack are defined by the stack's AWS CloudFormation template).
+- Tag all your new resources with:

+  - the key "user" and your AWS user name;
+  - "stelligent-u-lesson" and this lesson number;
+  - "stelligent-u-lab" and this lab number.

+- Don't use dedicated tenancy (it's needlessly expensive)

 ![image](https://user-images.githubusercontent.com/103466963/168157049-e6d75e1c-4478-4c4c-94ae-1d3b12bca080.png)